 She was also not obstructing a public thoroughfare, such as a road or sidewalk.
 She was not even found on public property.
 No one could have passed her anyways because the door to the house was locked.

 The Hermosa Beach City Prosecutor agreed and promised to amend the complaint to allege an infraction violation of Penal Code § 415(2) (“Disturbing the Peace by Making a Loud Noise) if our client attended a total of 30 AA meetings.

 Our client quickly did so and the case was reduced to an infraction with a $100 fine.
-Our client was happy to avoid a misdemeanor conviction and the informal probation that follows.
+Our client was happy to avoid a misdemeanor conviction and the informal, or summary, probation that follows.

 For more information about the issues in this case summary, click on the following articles:

 - What Punishment Do I Face for a Charge of Public Intoxication?

 - What Is Disturbing the Peace (Penal Code § 415)?